So, THE BLUE PLACE, by Nicola Griffith.

 Setting is so important to me in mysteries — for me, mysteries are all about character and setting.
 Plot and the actual mystery are much less important.
 That’s good in this book because I did figure out who the shadowy mysterious bad guy was long before the protagonist did.
 (I wasn’t trying.
 It just made literary sense that this would be the bad guy.
 To be fair, Aud also wasn’t really trying.
 She didn’t really care until close to the end.)

 The writing throughout is just exquisite.
-I’m not just saying that because the author read the previous post, either.
-Really.
-Exquisite.
-This book is a keeper just for that.
 It’s a book to read slowly, savoring every line.
 It makes me think of Francine Prose’s book READING LIKE A WRITER, which is all about how much you can learn from reading slowly and attentively — that’s really a great book which I highly recommend, btw.

 I see there are sequels.
 I was going to check, because I am definitely not ready to put this one away.